-Section Overview: This section evaluates the quality and quantity of interdisciplinary planetary health research at the medical school and broader institution.
+Section Overview: This section evaluates the quality and quantity of interdisciplinary planetary health research at the broader institution.
 Interactions between health and the environment are complex and multifactorial.
 While climate change has been extensively studied from an environmental science perspective, planetary health is an emerging field.
-As leading health institutions with talented researchers and research resources, medical schools should fund research studying the health effects of climate change and anthropogenic environmental toxins.
-This obligation is particularly strong because the public and policymakers are more attentive to climate change when its implications for human health are emphasized.
+As leading health institutions with talented researchers and research resources, institutions should fund research studying the health effects of climate change and anthropogenic environmental toxins.
+This obligation is particularly strong because the public and policymakers are more attentive to climate change when its implications for human health are emphasised.

 2.1.
-Are there researchers engaged in planetary health research and healthcare sustainability research at your medical school?
+Are there researchers engaged in planetary health research and healthcare sustainability research at your institution?

-- 3 Yes, there are faculty members at the medical school who have a primary research focus in planetary health or healthcare sustainability. - 2 Yes, there are individual faculty members at the medical school who are conducting research related to planetary health or healthcare sustainability, but it is not their primary research focus. - 1 There are planetary health and/or healthcare sustainability researchers at the institution, but none associated with the medical school. - 0 No, there are no planetary health and/or healthcare sustainability researchers at the institution or medical school at this time.
+Yes, there are faculty members at the institution who have a primary research focus in planetary health or sustainable healthcare/vetcare.
+(3 points)

+Yes, there are individual faculty members at the institution who are conducting research related to planetary health or healthcare sustainability, OR are part of a national/international sustainability working group, but it is not their primary research focus.
+(2 points)

+There are sustainability researchers at the institution, but not specifically associated with healthcare/vetcare.
+(1 point)

+No, there are no planetary health and/or sustainability researchers at the institution at this time.
+(0 points)

+Score Assigned: 2 $\boldsymbol{\varepsilon}$

-Score explanation: There are several AMS-affiliated investigators with a primary research focus in planetary health, specifically the human health consequences of environmental/occupational toxin exposures and reducing hospital waste.
+Score explanation: There are several investigators affiliated with The Warren Alpert Medical School of Brown University who have a primary research focus in planetary health, specifically the human health consequences of environmental/occupational toxin exposures and reducing hospital waste.
 Many faculty in Pathology and Laboratory Medicine at Brown focus on environmental exposures, including Dr. Jeff Bailey.
-Dr. David A. Savitz, Professor of Epidemiology with joint appointments in OB/GYN and Pediatrics at AMS, conducts research on the health effects of environmental agents on reproductive health outcomes.
-In addition, Dr. Katelvn Moretti and Dr. Kyle Denison Martin, both Assistant Professors of Emergency Medicine are working with several medical students to reduce waste in the ED at Miriam Hospital and Kent Hospital.
-Dr. Allan Just, who recently joined the School of Public Health, studies the effects of air pollution on human health.
+Dr. David A. Savitz, Professor of Epidemiology with joint appointments in OB/GYN and Pediatrics, conducts research on the health effects of environmental agents on reproductive health outcomes.
+In addition, Assistant Professors of emergency medicine Dr. Katelyn Moretti and Dr. Kyle Denison Martin are working with several medical students to reduce waste in the ED at Miriam Hospital and Kent Hospital.
+Dr. Allan Just and Dr. Joseph Braun in the School of Public Health study the effects of air pollution and chemical toxins, respectively, on human health.
+Dr. Bryce Perler is leading a composting effort at Rhode Island Hospital in addition to research on the sustainability of plant-based diets in the healthcare system.
+Dr. Ankur Shah, an Assistant Professor of Medicine, has been involved in climate change advocacy both regionally and nationally, and contributed to the American Society of Nephrology's statement on climate change.
 This is not a comprehensive listing of all faculty interested in this area, and there have been increasing numbers of professors interested in this area.
-In May 2022, AMS introduced the Ruth Sauber Medical Education Fund for Planetary health.
+In May 2022, The Warren Alpert Medical School of Brown University introduced the Ruth Sauber Medical Education Fund for Planetary Health.
 This new initiative will allow third and fourth year medical students to pursue a gap year conducting research projects related to planetary health.
-To our knowledge, there are no AMS faculty with a primary research focus on healthcare sustainability. although students have found increased interest among faculty for looking into this area.
 Additional research efforts should be focused on other topics including health consequences of extreme temperatures, vector-borne diseases, and air pollution.